meowmeowcode/orlok/src/lib.md

 ### Loading several entities

-If you need to load several entities, use the `get_many` method:
+To load several entities, use the `get_many` method:

 ```rust
 # use tokio_test;